Skip to main content

 Tried: Trying ' OR '1'='1 or ' OR 1=1-- as the username payload.

-IR-2 explicitly filters OR-based payloads server-side, so these return a failure response or a filtered query in the debug output.
-The comment-based approach (admin'--) never uses OR at all - it simply closes the username string and discards the rest of the query with a comment, slipping past the OR filter entirely.
+IR-2 filters OR-based payloads server-side, so those come back as a failure or a filtered query in the debug output.
+The comment approach (admin'--) never uses OR at all: it closes the username string and discards the rest with a comment, slipping past the filter.

 Tried: Omitting the trailing space after - or forgetting the double dash entirely and using # as the comment character.

-MySQL accepts # as a comment delimiter but the database here uses a different SQL dialect that requires --.
-Some SQL parsers also require a space after - to treat it as a comment.
-If the payload does not produce the expected query in the debug output, check that the comment syntax matches what the debug echo shows.
+MySQL accepts # as a comment delimiter, but the database here uses a dialect that needs --.
+Some parsers also require a space after - before they treat it as a comment.
+If the payload does not produce the query you expect, check the comment syntax against what the debug echo shows.

 Learn more